SmokinCaterpillar/pypet/README.md

 Running all tests can take up to 20 minutes.
 The test suite encompasses more than **1000** tests and has a code coverage of about **90%**!

-Moreover, *pypet* is constantly tested with Python 3.7 and 3.8 for **Linux** using Travis-CI.
-Testing for **Windows** platforms is performed via Appveyor.
+Moreover, *pypet* is continuously tested with Python 3.12 and 3.13 for **Linux** using GitHub Actions.
 The source code is available at https://github.com/SmokinCaterpillar/pypet/.

 ## License